Trade directory · Athens metro · Georgia

 Inspection Schedule

-Rough-in inspection before covering ductwork, final inspection after installation completion.
-Schedule 24-48 hours in advance with Athens-Clarke County Building Inspections.
+Rough-in inspection after ductwork installation, final inspection after equipment installation and before system startup.
+Gas connections require separate gas inspection.
+Schedule inspections 24 hours in advance through Athens-Clarke County Building Inspections.

 §4